 The best time to tweet

 Most tweets are sent between noon and 1pm in each time zone.
 This could be because many people are engaging with Twitter at that time, but it could not.
 You’ll need to run some tests to work out what times of day your particular audience is on Twitter.

 You don’t need fancy analytics to find the best time to use Twitter for events.
 For a week, try posting once a day during that noon prime time and once during a less popular hour.
 Then look back on your tweet impressions for each post, which you can find in Twitter’s free analytics.
 See which time slot is getting your posts in front of the most eyes, and stick with that.

 At the event, it’s worth showcasing a Twitter wall.
 These screens display tweets and images as they’re posted — if they’re tagged with your event’s hashtag.
 People love to be in the spotlight on these tweet walls, and your attendees are no exception.

-Twitter is face-paced and whilst that may seem intimidating it offers a variety of opportunities to get in front of your potential audience and become essential in your social media marketing toolbelt.
+Twitter is face-paced.
+While that may seem intimidating, it offers various opportunities to get in front of your potential audience and become essential in your social media marketing toolbelt.